Gas analysis system integration: the 6 key points

 In the case of analysis systems used to control industrial processes, such as combustion control or heat treatment furnaces, the measurement data and some status information (ranges, alarms, etc.) are transmitted to the control system via analog signals (4-20mA, relay contacts, etc.) or by digital transmission (Modbus, Profibus, etc.).

-Various devices such as a PC, industrial HMI touch screen, a smartphone or a tablet can be used as an interface, depending on the user's needs.
+Depending on the user's needs, various devices such as a PC, industrial HMI touchscreen, smartphone or tablet can be used as an interface.

 6th key point: The accuracy of the industrial gas analyser system and its durability